stex/stex.codes/about.md

   </small>
 </h3>

-After the insovency of my previous company, the intellectual property was bought by an investor who decided to continue development with a very small team.
+After the insolvency of my previous company, the intellectual property was bought by an investor who decided to continue development with a very small team.
 I was asked to join said team and decided to do so for a certain time as I still believe in the idea of Lokalportal as base of several possible products (and since I've been there since the beginning, I feel a bit responsible for it).

 Due to the current circumstances, I am doing a lot of backend development work again, including DevOps (containerization, server administration, CI) while [a friend and previous colleague](https://unscoped.dev/oliver-kwast){:target="_blank"} takes care of our web and app clients.